Restioson/xtra/BREAKING-CHANGES.md

 - Previously, `stop_all` would immediately disconnect the address.
 However, `stop_self` done on every actor would actually not do this in one case - if there were a free-floating (not executing an actor event loop) Context.
 This change brings `stop_all` in line with `stop_self`.
+- `InstrumentedExt` was removed.
+All messages are now instrumented automatically when `with-tracing-0_1` is enabled.

 ## 0.5.0